dginev/nnexus/README.md

-NNexus provides an API and an engine for autolinking.
+NNexus provides an API and an engine for auto-linking of mathematical concepts.
+ It supports the subtasks of concept indexing, concept discovery and flexible annotation (e.g. linking).

+NNexus is free, libre, open-source software.

 # Current features

 ## Setting up the server

-You need Mojolicious and several other standard perl modules, which can be installed via apt-get or cpan.
+You need Mojolicious and several other standard perl modules, which can be installed via your OS package manager or CPAN.

+On Debian-based systems:
 ```
 apt-get install libmojolicious-perl libxml-simple-perl \
   libunicode-string-perl libgraph-perl libjson-perl